refinedev/refine/.changeset/grumpy-apricots-fix.md

 "@refinedev/core": patch
 ---

+### Breaking changes

-BREAKING CHANGE fix: added required `key` prop to `<Auhtenticated />` component to resolve issues of rendering of the unwanted content and wrongful redirections.
+fix: added required `key` prop to `<Auhtenticated />` component to resolve issues of rendering of the unwanted content and wrongful redirections.

 #### Why is it required?